 As stated in the Federal Register Notice, grantees can use up to 5% of the total grant award for grant administration.
-This allocation will cover DCA's administrative costs to run the program and is designated for the local government subrecipients and DCA.
+This allocation will cover DCA's administrative costs to run the program.
 Costs incurred by local government subrecipients to run the programs will be charged as Activity Delivery Costs.